tb0yd/vimrc/README.markdown

 ## Color Schemes

-The default color scheme is [Smyck](https://github.com/hukl/Smyck-Color-Scheme/), which looks best with the corresponding terminal theme installed as well.
+The default color scheme is Slate, which comes with MacVim.

 Other available (awesome) colorschemes: